What is dental erosion?

 - Posted on: Jul 15 2020

-Drs.
-Keri Smith and David Hiebert of NW Heights Dental of Portland may have told a patient that they are dealing with dental erosion.
+Dr. Keri Smith of NW Heights Dental of Portland may have told a patient that they are dealing with dental erosion.
 However, what is dental erosion?
 What causes it?
 And most importantly, what can be done to treat it?

 Below are a few of the most common questions regarding dental erosion: